openai/mle-bench/mlebench/competitions/smartphone-decimeter-2022/description_obfuscated.md

 # Submission Format

-For each `phone` and `UnixTimeMillis` in the sample submission, you must predict the latitude and longitude.
+For each `tripId` and `UnixTimeMillis` in the sample submission, you must predict the latitude and longitude.
 The sample submission typically requires a prediction once per second but may include larger gaps if there were too few valid GNSS signals.
 The submission file should contain a header and have the following format:

 ```
-phone,UnixTimeMillis,LatitudeDegrees,LongitudeDegrees
+tripId,UnixTimeMillis,LatitudeDegrees,LongitudeDegrees
 2020-05-15-US-MTV-1_Pixel4,1273608785432,37.904611315634504,-86.48107806249548
 2020-05-15-US-MTV-1_Pixel4,1273608786432,37.904611315634504,-86.48107806249548
 2020-05-15-US-MTV-1_Pixel4,1273608787432,37.904611315634504,-86.48107806249548